vikhyat/react-native-executorch/README.md

 ## Examples 📲

-We currently host a single example demonstrating a chat app built with the latest **LLaMa 3.2 1B/3B** model.
+We currently host a single example demonstrating a chat app built with the latest **Llama 3.2 1B/3B** model.
 If you'd like to run it, navigate to `examples/llama` from the repository root and install the dependencies with:

 ```bash
 yarn